siana-systems/pympcam/docs/gpio.rst

 MPCam GPIO
 =============

-MPCam board has GPIO headers available for the user.
-They could be used as inputs, output, and some of them as PWM.
+The MPCam includes a GPIO header which can be used to access GPIOs and PWM.

-PyMPCam provides :py:meth:`pympcam.headerIo` to access all GPIOs, and :py:meth:`pympcam.headerPwm` for PWM enabled pins.
+PyMPCam provides :py:meth:`pympcam.headerIo` to access all GPIOs, and :py:meth:`pympcam.headerPwm` to drive PWM signals.